 - Finally, fill your muffin tins to just beneath the rim.
 Bake for 30 to 35 minutes, until the tops start to brown.
 Remove from the oven and let cool before removing individual muffins from the liner.

-YOU CAN MAKE A VEGETARIAN VERSION by substituting Quorn Grounds for the sausage.
+EVEN BETTER – MAKE IT VEGETARIAN by substituting Quorn Grounds for the sausage.
 You won’t even need to fry them.
-Just defrost them and toss them to your spinach-egg mixture with 1 teaspoon fennel seeds.
+Just defrost them and toss them into your spinach-egg mixture with 1 teaspoon fennel seeds.

 And for a VEGAN VERSION, replace the eggs with 5 VeganEggs.
 You can use 1 block of tempeh, coarsely chopped, for the sausage.
 Again, add 1 teaspoon fennel seeds.